troy0820/docker-ee-terraform/docs/DEPLOY.md

 If you want to use remote state, **YOU must deploy this first**.
 If you don't want to use remote state remove the line `backend "s3" {}` from the docker-ee-beta platform.

+You will need to be in the directory where the platfom is.
+The examples in this deployment guide assumes that you are in `provisioning/platforms/${platform}`

 First you choose your workspace
 ```bash
 terraform workspace new ${whatever you want to call it}